 Section 2.
 Election and Term.
 The President, Secretary, and Treasurer shall be elected at the annual membership meeting by simple majority vote of members present and voting.
 All Officers shall hold office for two consecutive years.
 The Assistant treasurer will be nominated by Treasurer and approved by Board.
-Officers may serve no more than two (2) consecutive two year terms, with the exception of the Treasurer who may serve 3 consecutive terms.
+Officers may serve no more than one (1) consecutive two year term, with the exception of the Treasurer and Assistant Treasurer who may serve 3 consecutive terms.
+Under exceptional circumstances, Officers may be elected to additional consecutive terms following usual voting procedures for the positions.
 The terms of office of all officers shall commence at the adjournment of the annual membership meeting.

 Duties of Officers

 Section 1.
 President.
 The President shall be Chairman of the Council, of all membership meetings, and shall serve as an ex-officio member of all committees.

 Section 2.
 President-Elect.
 The President-Elect, upon the expiration of the President's term, shall assume the office of President for the ensuing two years.
 In the absence of, or in the event of a vacancy in the office of, the President, the President-Elect shall assume the duties of the President.